RaphaelIT7/gmod-vprof/README.md

 This project tries to improve vprof by adding new commands and convars.
-NOTE: This project currently only works on Linux 32x
+NOTE: This project currently only works on 32x

 ## What does this add?
 Currently, this module adds two new convars.